25 VS Code Extensions Worth Installing in 2026

 25. Bracket Pair Colorization (Built-in!)

-This used to be a popular extension called "Bracket Pair Colorizer" that would color-match opening and closing brackets.
+Used to be a popular extension called "Bracket Pair Colorizer" that would color-match opening and closing brackets.
 In 2021, the VS Code team built this feature natively into the editor, and it runs significantly faster than the extension ever did.
+No install needed.
+Just make sure it's turned on.

 {